thijssnelleman/automated-reproducibility/review_template/review_hypothesis.md

 [] has stated a hypothesis capturing the general spirit of our work.

-[] has stated an incomplete hypothesis; The answer is correct but is missing key information.
+[] has stated an incomplete hypothesis; the answer is correct but is missing key information.

 [] has stated the general hypothesis but has introduced false or incorrect information.